 - *Bonus snack: popcorn! (see Satiety Index)

-Fruits & Vegetables: Low calorie foods that keep you full in a deficit
+Fruits & Vegetables: The Ultimate Low calorie foods to stay full in a caloric deficit

 Although these foods really fall under carbohydrates, I wanted to address them separately from the above mentioned starchy carbs.
 Both fruits and vegetables come with lots of micronutrients, water, and fiber.
 Fiber is a type of carbohydrate that is not broken down and used for fuel, but instead passes through your body.
 Although there is no such thing as a ‘free food’, it’s going to be very hard to overeat on fruits and vegetables.
 Feel free to load up!